RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 Now, I teach computer scientists and engineers how to think like mathematicians; I do research on how to make college teaching better; and I have an appointment as "Senior Faculty Fellow for Learning Futures", in which I coordinate research and development projects to make your learning experience better here.
 When nobody is looking, I'm working on my data science skills including learning the languages R and Julia.

 I live in Allendale with my family, consisting of a wife and three kids, although two of those kids are currently elsewhere (one is a high school exchange student in Australia this year, the other has a job and an apartment).
-I'm an avid bass guitar player, currently playing in the Grand Rapids and Muskegon areas with the cover bands [Taproom Fix](https://www.facebook.com/TaproomFixBand/) and Elleven.
+I'm an avid bass guitar player, currently playing in the Grand Rapids and Muskegon areas with the bands [Taproom Fix](https://www.facebook.com/TaproomFixBand/) and Elleven.
 I also love the outdoors and get out to run, bicycle, or hike when I can.
 You can read more about what I'm thinking and doing at my website, [rtalbert.org](https://rtalbert.org), or at my "other blog" [Grading for Growth](https://gradingforgrowth.com) about alternative grading practices which I co-author with my GVSU colleague Prof. David Clark.
 I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
 I will accept any connection request on LinkedIn from a student!

 ## Appendix A: Learning Targets